Four Factors Driving the Shortage of Supply Chain Workers

 The supply chain worker shortage is not an easy issue to solve.
 To overcome the difficulties caused by huge demand, long-term recovery from business shutdowns, and an aging workforce; it takes a combined effort from many different directions.

 Luckily, no one is taking this issue lightly.
-The U.S. government has attempted to ease the pressure in any way they can, companies are doing everything in their power to appeal to available workers, and many people who had to take time off during the pandemic are starting to come back to work.
-It may take some time and creative thinking to overcome the supply chain worker shortage issues, but eventually, we can right the ship.
+The U.S. government has attempted to ease the pressure in any way they can.
+Additionally, companies are doing everything in their power to appeal to available workers.
+It will take some time and creative thinking to overcome the shortage of supply chain workers, but it can be done.

 The very first steps to achieving that goal is to get prospective supply chain workers in the door…